LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 * Comparing Kotlin Coroutines with Callbacks and RxJava [[link](https://www.lukaslechner.com/comparing-kotlin-coroutines-with-callbacks-and-rxjava/)]
 * How to run an expensive calculation with Kotlin Coroutines on the Android Main Thread without freezing the UI [[link](https://www.lukaslechner.com/how-to-run-an-expensive-calculation-with-kotlin-coroutines-on-the-android-main-thread-without-freezing-the-ui/)]

-Sign up to my [newsletter](https://www.lukaslechner.com/newsletter/) to never miss a new blog post.
-I will publish new blog posts about Coroutines on a regular basis.
+Sign up to my [newsletter](https://www.lukaslechner.com/newsletter/) to never miss new content.
+I will publish new blog posts and videos about Coroutines and Flow on a regular basis.

 ## 🎓 Online Course